jpsaha/typst-site/README.md

 date
 ```

-are handled according to the project's metadata rules.
+The exact interpretation of optional fields depends on the content type and metadata rules implemented by the project.

 For lectures, `number` identifies the lecture number.

-Pages or other content without a lecture number can be represented separately by the generation pipeline.
+Other pages or content types can omit lecture-specific fields when appropriate.

 ---

 # Adding New Content

-To add new content, the usual workflow is:
+The normal workflow for adding a lecture, course, olympiad page, or similar content is:

 ## 1. Create the metadata wrapper